 - Hand Lettered FREE Christmas SVG File, for personal use only (download at the bottom of this post)

-- Cricut Maker or Cricut Explore Air (read more about the Maker here)
+- Cricut Maker or Cricut Explore Air (read more about the Maker here and check out my comparison between the two Cricut Machines)

 - Cricut EasyPress or Iron (I highly recommend the EasyPress)